06 Jun How to Connect AdvancEd Accreditation with Improvement Planning

 Third, support teachers.

 It is vital to support teachers throughout the course of the Action Plan.
 A school-wide philosophical shift was possible because teachers were given sufficient time for this new style of collaborative work.
-The Board of Directors approved 2 early release days a month, with focused time for curriculum development and revision.
+The Board of Directors approved 2 early release days a month, with focused time for curriculum development and revision in line with their Advanced accreditation recommendations.
 Furthermore, Anahi and the CLT carefully mapped the Professional Development needed for each item in the Action Plan.

 - Years 1 & 2: Professional Development focused on unpacking standards and the three stages of the Ubd approach in order to successfully align to Common Core.